 A collection of data that is stored in an organized manner so it can be retrieved or updated efficiently.
 You can choose from a number of database types with Kinsta’s Database Hosting service.

 A deployment is a rebuild of your application in a new container, usually done after updating your application’s code, but can be configured to happen automatically (see automatic deployment above).
-The deployment invokes any buildpacks and applies any environmental variables each time the application is deployed.
+The deployment invokes any buildpacks and applies any environment variables each time the application is deployed.

 Variables such as API keys, database connection details, or other configuration values or secrets.
 By using environment variables, you can avoid putting this information in your code as cleartext (unencrypted text).